AcademySoftwareFoundation/tac/meetings/README.md

 ## Meeting Notes

-Past meeting notes and agendas are posted soons after each meeting, and are listed below.
+Past meeting notes and agendas are posted soon after each meeting, and are listed below.